Phone : (814) 467-3435

 Click here to view information about Mammography

-CT, Ultrasound, PET/CT and Nuclear Medicine departments are accredited through the American College of Radiology (ACR).
+CT, Ultrasound, and Nuclear Medicine departments are accredited through the American College of Radiology (ACR).
 ACR accreditation assures patients that facilities have voluntarily gone through a rigorous review process to meet nationally-accepted standards.

 COMMITTED TO RADIATION SAFETY